staeter/work-in-progress/dialogue.md

 # Dialogue

 Through sciences and technologies, humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
-Deep systemic changes are needed for humanity to gain conscious control over its future and overcome the quagmires threatening it.
+Deep systemic changes are needed for humanity to gain conscious control over its future and overcome self destructive mechanisms of capitalism.

 This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
 It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
 Thereby arises the need for tools enabling large scale collective organizing and decision making able to support the advent of such political order.

-Building this [decentralized](https://hypha.coop/dripline/debate-over-dweb-vs-web3/) social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists and other content creators.
+Building such [decentralized](https://hypha.coop/dripline/debate-over-dweb-vs-web3/) social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists, content creators and more.
 This document is a first attempt at clarifying the requirements in order to structure and orient everyone's work toward a clear and unified goal.

 ## Core Principles

-These core principles describe the general goals of the project and serve as its north star.
-Every requirement and every feature has to be justified and can be debated relative to these principles.
+This first section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.

 1. **Empathic**: Support peoples physical and mental wellbeing, foster honesty, empathy, inclusiveness and constructive communication.
-2. **Optimistic**: Is confident in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
+2. **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Informative**: Create community-driven systems for news gathering, investigation, and proportional reporting.
-6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at small and large scales.
+6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at local and global scales.
-7. **Accessible**: Ensure accessibility to as many people as possible by considering technical knowledge, economical status, cultural background, physical disabilities, language and literacy.
+7. **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
 8. **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 10. **Resilient**: Maintain platform availability and usability even under state-level interdiction.
 11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-12. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
-13. **Independent**: Organize platform architecture and governance in a way that ensures independence from state and corporate interests in order to stay true to the *core principles*.
+13. **Autonomous**: Organize platform architecture and governance in a way that can resist possible coercion from states or multinational corporations.
 14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 15. **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
 16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

-The principles 1-3 are philosophical, 4-8 social, 9-12 technical and 13-16 methodological.
+The principles 1-3 are more philosophical, 4-8 social, 9-12 technical and 13-16 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 ## Rationale